Loading...

 Secret fields (token, access_token, refresh_token, client_secret) are write-only.
 They are never returned in API responses.

 Credentials are stored as provided and are not validated until session runtime.
-A bad token surfaces as an MCP auth error during the session, which is emitted but does not block the session from continuing.
+A bad token surfaces as an MCP authentication error during the session, which is emitted but does not block the session from continuing.

 Constraints: